10 Effective Steps to Prevent Hong Kong Apartment Break-Ins

 8. Don’t Share Security Details

 Regarding home security, being secretive and private is crucial to prevent break-ins.
 We recommend not sharing security details with friends, family or delivery drivers.
-Family and friends can be trusted, but the details may spread if they lose their phone.
+Family and friends can be trusted, but the details may be spread if they lose their phone.

 9. Be Mindful of Your Social Media Posts